 Wow – what a way to land a new patron!

-In case you missed it; back on a quiet Wednesday afternoon in January this year one of our danceaid volunteers spotted Rio Ferdinand on the train… then things got a little bit crazy… and we ended up with a Premiership mega-star agreeing to help danceaid!
+In case you missed it; back on a quiet Wednesday afternoon in January 2013 one of our danceaid volunteers spotted Rio Ferdinand on the train… then things got a little bit crazy… and we ended up with a Premiership mega-star agreeing to help danceaid!
 There was a bit of a furore too as this fantastic story subsequently appeared in local, regional and national press and our CEO Laura was interviewed on several radio stations!

 We’ve included links to a whole host of articles (below our version) so you can see just how big an impact Rio joining danceaid had.